samuelorlato/covid-19-live-stats/README.md

 - [x] Build map with Mapbox GL JS (together with backend)
 - [ ] CSS for mobile view
 - [ ] Number/Counter animated

+⚠️ Warning ⚠️
+⚠️ If you're using ad blocker, disable this!!!
+The website won't work correctly!
+(The data won't load!) ⚠️